MENU

 Things to Do in Cinque Terre (One & a Half Days)

 The best things to do in Cinque Terre are visit all of the villages and hike between them.
-Sadly, more than half of the iconic trail is currently closed during reconstruction after an avalanche.
-Currently, the only open part of this specific trail is from Monterosso to Vernazza and from Vernazza to Corniglia, but you can check here for updates.
+Sadly, much of the trail is susceptible to landslides, so parts of it can become close while they fix it up.
+So always check here for updates on the trail status before your trip.

 Aside from hiking, there is no real to-do list of attractions for each village.
 You just stroll around at your leisure, swim when you feel like it, and enjoy the beauty of Cinque Terre!
 If you want to get off the beaten path (literally), Check out the free Cinque Terre hikes you can do instead of the paid ones.
 The views are better, too, in my opinion!